a7maadf/IMAFE/README.md

 - Wait for few seconds

-- The password will be copied to you clipboard & the encrypted spoofing image will be saved in the same directory, it will be named in this form
+- ~~The password will be copied to you clipboard~~ The password will be displayed on the terminal and saved in a txt file named 'pass.txt'

-`imafed - <original image name and extention>`
+- the encrypted spoofing image will be saved in the same directory, it will be named in this form `imafed - <original image name and extention>`

 <h4>DeMafer.py (Decryptor)</h4>